pooriagg/EtherScan/README.md

 # EtherScan
-A powerful explorer for the Ethereum
+A powerful explorer for the Ethereum-Mainnet

 Soon!